causeyc/csds438_sorting/README.md

 ### ShellSort:

-**STATUS:**  Working with slight modifications, not yey implementable in OpenMP
+**STATUS:**  Working with slight modifications, not reasonably implementable in OpenMP

 **RUNNING SHELLSORT**
 *coming with next version of OMP.* However, you can find a working serial program of shellsort and the skeleton of a parallisable one in the ./shellSort folder.